mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-timestamps.md

 # Working with Timestamps

-Working with Timestamps often involves working with Intervals.
+Working with DATE and TIMESTAMP often involves working with INTERVALs.

+INTERVALs may not always act as expected, especially when working with months and years, primarily due to complexities in quickly and accurately determining if an number of days is a given number of months.

 ## Actions